 For those of you with a sweet tooth, stroopwafel is a famous sweet here.
 It is basically a waffle filled with caramel or honey.

 Poffertjes are small fluffy pancakes that are very popular in Amsterdam too and you should definitely try them!

 I recommend for dinner you head to The Pantry, a traditional Dutch restaurant.

 If you have more than 24 hours in Amsterdam

 If you have more than 24 hours in Amsterdam and you are lucky enough to be here during April or May, get yourself down to Keukenhof to see the tulip fields there.
 They are so stunning and only 25 miles from the centre of Amsterdam.
 Click on the excursions below which arrange transport to the tulip fields for you.

 But aside from the famous tulips, there are so many other hidden gems in The Netherlands and Amsterdam.
 Other things to do in Amsterdam if you have more than one day here include:

 Along with tulips, windmills are synonymous with Holland.
 Head to The IJ Brewery (Brouwerij ‘t IJ) – a modern brewery just a short walk from the centre of Amsterdam (or take tram 10 or 14 to get here) and enjoy drinking beer under a real windmill.
 Click here to see the Google maps location.

 Or alternatively, experience the world’s favourite beer at The Heineken Experience.
 The Heineken Experience is in the centre of town and offers a really fun interactive experience!
-Click here for tickets as well as lots of other options you can do if you have more than one day here!
+Click below for tickets!

 Alternative places you can also take children to in Amsterdam include Amsterdam Forest and Amstel Park.
 You’ll also see lots of decent kids playgrounds in Amsterdam as you are walking round.